workkkfor2012/gemini-coder/README.md

 - you're a craftsman working on a large codebase
 - you're a student or hobbyist on a budget
 - coding agents are too autonomous for your liking
-- you value privacy and full control over your data
 - you love open source software! 🫶

 <br/>